nistha-coder/fin_tracker/README.md

-🚀 FinTrack — Modern Personal Finance Tracker
+#🚀 FinTrack — Modern Personal Finance Tracker

 FinTrack is a comprehensive finance management web app designed to help you track income, expenses, and analyze your financial habits securely and efficiently.
 Built with the MERN stack for a smooth user experience and robust backend.

 🌟 Key Features

-User Authentication & Security
+1.User Authentication & Security

-Secure signup and login with JWT tokens
+2.Secure signup and login with JWT tokens

-User-specific encrypted data storage
+3.User-specific encrypted data storage

-Dynamic Dashboard
+4.Dynamic Dashboard
 Real-time statistics on income, expenses, and savings

-Category-wise and trend-wise financial analysis
+5.Category-wise and trend-wise financial analysis

-Transaction Management
+6.Transaction Management
 Add, update, view, and delete income/expense transactions

-Filter transactions by category, date, and type
+7.Filter transactions by category, date, and type

-Category Organization
+8.Category Organization
 Manage customizable categories to organize your finances

-Categories linked uniquely to user accounts
+9.Categories linked uniquely to user accounts

-Responsive UI
+10.Responsive UI
 Mobile-friendly interface built with React and Tailwind CSS

-Seamless experience across all devices
+11.Seamless experience across all devices

-RESTful Backend API
+12.RESTful Backend API
 Secure Node.js + Express backend with MongoDB database

-Endpoints for authentication, transactions, categories, and dashboard data
+13.Endpoints for authentication, transactions, categories, and dashboard data

-Cloud Hosting
+14.Cloud Hosting

 Frontend deployed on Netlify

 Backend API hosted on Render